What is a Home Theatre Power Manager

 While a surge protector may protect your equipment, a power manager may prevent power surges from harming your electronics.

 A power manager protects your devices from these hazards and can prolong their lifespan.
-It is especially helpful for devices that are always on.
+It is constructive for devices that are always on.

 In addition, they protect electrical equipment from damage caused by electrical surges and spikes.
 This is especially important if you live in an area with frequent power outages.